tviggyr/wayforpay/README.md

 #### Register Facades _(optional)_

-If you like facades, you may also append the `Responder` and `Transformer` facades to the `aliases` key:
+If you like facades, you may also append the `Wayforpay` facade to the `aliases` key:

 ```php
 'Wayforpay' => Zogxray\WayForPay\WayForPayFacade::class,